Niobe: Blasphemous boast

 The Weeping Rock in Mount Sipylus, Manisa, Turkey, has been associated with Niobe's legend since Antiquity.

 Niobe boasted of her fourteen children, seven male and seven female (the Niobids), to Leto who only had two children, the twins Apollo and Artemis.
 The number varies in different sources.
 Using arrows, Artemis killed Niobe's daughters and Apollo killed Niobe's sons.
-According to some versions, at least two of Niobe's children (usually Meliboea, along with her brother Amyclas in other renderings) was spared.
+According to some versions, at least two of Niobe's children (usually Meliboea, along with her brother Amyclas in other renderings) were spared.
 In these versions, Meliboea stayed greenish pale from horror for the rest of her life, and for that reason she was called Chloris (the pale one).
 In most versions, Amphion commits suicide out of grief; according to Telesilla, Artemis and Apollo murder him along with his children.
 Hyginus, however, writes that in his madness he tried to attack the temple of Apollo, and was killed by the god's arrows.
 Devastated, Niobe fled back to Mount Sipylus and was turned into stone, and, as she wept unceasingly, waters started to pour from her petrified complexion.
 Mount Sipylus indeed has a natural rock formation which resembles a female face, and it has been associated with Niobe since ancient times and described by Pausanias.
 The rock formation is also known as the "Weeping Rock" (Ağlayan Kaya), since rainwater seeps through its porous limestone.

 Within Greek culture

 In his archaic role as bringer of diseases and death, Apollo with his poison arrows killed Niobe's sons and Artemis with her poison arrows killed Niobe's daughters.
-This is related to the myth of the seven youths and seven maidens who were sent every year to the king Minos of Crete as an offering sacrifice to the Minotaur.
 Niobe was transformed into a stone on Mount Sipylus in her homeland of Phrygia, where she brooded over the sorrows sent by the gods.
 In Sophocles' Antigone, the heroine believes that she will have a similar death.

 The iconic number "seven" often appears in Greek legends, and represents an ancient tradition because it appears as a lyre with seven strings in the Hagia Triada sarcophagus in Crete during the Mycenean age.
 Apollo's lyre had also seven strings.